 The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

-In a coming post, a consideration of whether the doings of a certain key character are still "enthralling", or is she what her new set of amoral mandarins celebrate her as --"a hard fucking bird"?
-To be continued...
+In Tuesday's coming post, a consideration of whether the doings of a certain key character are still "enthralling", as one critic found even holding one nostril closed, or is said character what the cast's new set of amoral mandarins celebrate her as --"a hard fucking bird"?

-From January 3, 2025: Let’s postulate for a moment that you or I might have overdone New Year’s Eve– may have just ridden out a two-day hangover leading into Dry January.
+From January 3, 2025: Let’s postulate for a moment that you or I might have overdone New Year’s Eve–may have just ridden out a two-day hangover leading into Dry January.
 Congrats and condolences.
-But if you follow the doings of the young traders on the bustling floor of the Pierpoint investment bank on HBO MAX’s “Industry,” that’s been airing its three seasons (with a fourth in the works) thus far on HBO you know that for them that kind of night is more or less…Tuesday?
+But if you follow the doings of the young traders on the bustling floor of the Pierpoint investment bank on HBO MAX’s “Industry,” you know that for them that kind of night is more or less…Tuesday?

 Fair warning that the following will contain what some call “light” spoilers.
 But be

-assured that at least the denser financial working which are the drama-inciting
+assured that at least the denser financial ploys that are the drama-inciting

 your ears for many of their conversations, “You will not,” an admiring